 - These types of salad/dips, because they use avocado, are best served and enjoyed at the same time of meal prep.

-- This makes about 3-4 cups of salsa.
+- if you cut it down, it makes about 4 cups of organic strawberry salsa.

 - The most time consuming part of this recipe is the reduction and cutting of the fruits/veggies.

 - It is fine to use pre-made bottled Balsamic Glaze over making your own.

 - Serve strawberry Caprese asap because of the avocado turning brown.

 - I did double this reduction and saved half of it for an Appetizer Platter.
 I think you could easily prep this balsamic reduction done the day before and drizzle when ready to serve if you want to cut down on some time.

 To get started you will need to first make your balsamic reduction.
 As you pour the balsamic vinegar and heat on the stove, it reduces the liquid and starts firming up into more of a syrup.